NicChr/timeplyr/README.md

 `timespans` are simply numeric vectors with a time unit attribute.

-`time_intervals` are the unclassed version of the time object they are representing, along with a `timespan` attribute to record the interval width, as well as an attribute to record the original class.
+`time_intervals` are the un-classed version of the time object they are representing, along with a `timespan` attribute to record the interval width, as well as an attribute to record the original class.